yumium/tech_notes/Pandas.md

 - Join vs Merge, apparently Join needs common column to be an index??

 - np.datetime64 type vs. pd.Timestamp vs. python datetime types
+  - In Pandas 1.4, pd.Timestamp has no concept of precision.
+It always stores till ns precision.
+Flooring just clears the lower bits. `unit` is only used at point of initialisation so the timestamp taken is converted to the correct time

 ### DataFrame